ALVINdimpos/Event-Management-Platform/README.md

 - Users can book tickets for events
 - Users can manage their bookings
 - Admins can create, update, and delete events
-- Admins can view bookings for each event
-- Admins can view users who have booked tickets for each event
-- Admins can view the total number of tickets booked for each event
-- Admins can view the total revenue generated from each event
-- Admins can view the total revenue generated from all events

 ## Technologies
 - Node.js